Outdoor Stay and Play

 Who can visit

-10 individual households in total for each session – a household will consist of only one adult and children under five who live in the same home.
+10 individual households in total for each session – a household will consist of only one adult and children under five who are from the same household or family.
+This does not include professional childcare providers.

 Please let us know the day before if you can't attend or as soon as you can, non attenders may be unable to book tickets for future sessions.